Capital and Major Cities:Capital

 Climate of India:

-India's climate is strongly monsoonal, and is also influenced by the vast topographical range between the coastal areas and the Himalaya range.
+India's climate is strongly monsoonal, and is also influenced by the vast topographical variation between the coastal areas and the Himalaya range.

 Thus, the climate ranges from alpine glacial in the mountains to wet and tropical in the southwest, and hot and arid in the northwest.
 The lowest temperature ever recorded was -34°C (-27.4°F) in Ladakh.
 The highest was 50.6°C (123°F) in Alwar.